toggledbits/PluginTools/README.md

 There are a lot of good, free resources for Lua and learning Lua online, easily found by search.
 It is also easy to download and install Lua on Windows, Mac, or your Linux desktop, so you can play with it locally.

-## Development Environment
+### Development Environment

-There is a good integrated development environment out there that connects to Vera and openLuup (search for ??? or query @akbooer on the Vera Community Forums).
+There is a good integrated development environment out there that connects to Vera and openLuup (search for ZeroBrane Studio or query @akbooer on the Vera Community Forums).
 I personally just use a text editor (Notepad++) on my Windows desktop; I find IDEs too constraining.

 I think it is *much* easier to develop plugins on openLuup than on Vera directly.
 It's a good enough emulation that only the outliers of Vera peculiarisms would be out of your reach (and then you can just do that part directly on Vera).
 Installed locally on your desktop or made reachable by NFS/Samba network share, you can edit your source files in place (you have to upload every change to Vera, unless you relish using `vi` or `nano` over an `ssh` terminal on the Vera directly), and reloads (which you'll do a lot) are instantaneous.
 It is also much more forgiving of some things that are big landmines on Vera and can leave you in a hard reload loop or worse.